Adolescent Inpatient and Intensive Outpatient Services - Centennial Peaks Hospital

 Data Provided By

 Mile High United Way - MHUW

 Description of Service

-Centennial Peaks’ Acute Inpatient Program treats 13 - 17 year-old individuals who are struggling with mental health or substance abuse issues.
-The length of a stay is generally less than five days.
+Treats 13 - 17 year-old individuals who are struggling with mental health or substance abuse issues.
+For the Acute Inpatient Program, the length of a stay is generally less than five days.
 As soon as a patient is admitted, staff assist in planning for a successful return to the community and daily life.

 The Intensive Outpatient Program (IOP) provides mental health and substance abuse treatment for adolescents who do not need 24-hour care.
 IOP patients attend group therapy nine hours each week; evening tracks are available.
 The staff at Centennial Peaks Hospital will determine the needs of each patient through a complimentary, confidential, scheduled assessment.

-Adolescents ages 13 - 17 years old with mental health and substance abuse issues
+Adolescents ages 13 - 17 years old with mental health and/or substance abuse issues

 Fees or Charges

 Medicaid is accepted for inpatient services only (Medicaid patients must be assessed by county residing).